 According to annual research from CARFAX.com, over 63 million vehicles on the road today have open safety recalls.
 That’s about one out of every four vehicles in the U.S. – and an astounding 34% higher than last year’s total!
 Family oriented vehicles – minivans and SUVs – are the most likely to have recalls that haven’t been fixed.

 Create a FREE myCARFAX account now and save up to five vehicles to get alerts about new recalls issued for them.
 Start by entering the license plate or vehicle identification number (VIN) for each vehicle, or you can check by VIN only.

 Top 10 Cities for Open Recalls in Each State

-Click on the map below to see what cities have the highest percentage of cars on the road with an unfixed recall.
+Click on the map below to see which cities in each state have the highest percentage of cars with an unfixed recall.